Nsima/Nsima/README.md

  🔭 Anyway I'm currently working at Knowvees.

- 👯 I'm looking for funds to finishe a Hardware gaming project.
+ 👯 I'm looking for funds to finish a Hardware gaming project.
 Please contact me if you are interested.

  ⚡ Fun fact: Majority of my life thinking about life and developing softwares and most of my programs are here at **GitHub**!